 Seminar One - May 11, 2015

 Seminar Two - May 18, 2015

 A $50 late registration fee for each seminar will be added to registrations made 7 days before the start of the seminar.

 Register early to avoid late fees!

 This is an individual, self directed project and the final requirement for certification as a church administrator.
-The project is optional and details regarding project requirements will be provided during NICFA.
+The project and certification is optional and details regarding project requirements will be provided during NICFA.
 Interested parties may view a list of previously completed projects by clicking on the link at the bottom of the page.

 For a list of archived projects, visit the Emory University discoverE website.
 Click on the "View" button for the project you are interested in.
 This will take you to a detail page that contains a link to the electronic version of the project.
 Click on the hyperlink after "Electronic access."
 This will open the file in Adobe Acrobat